Gzh0821/pvzg_site/src/en/guide/mod/gp-next.md

 > [!note]
 > This is not limited to `jsons/lang/lang.json`.
 If other patch JSON files already contain multilingual text nodes (for example entry text in `objects/PlantAlmanac.json`), you can also add extra language fields (`es`, `ru`, `ja`, etc.) directly there for translation.

+## Settings, Runtime Extensions, and Utility Features

+Besides patch loading itself, GP-Next also ships with several runtime-side utilities:

+- **Scrolling Optimization**: lets you tune continuous wheel/scroll scaling and the minimum interval for discrete selector switching.
+This affects places such as settings pages, almanac-style scrolling, the world chooser, sandbox plant/zombie selectors, and some sandbox wheel-switch flows.
+- **Runtime Extensions**: currently includes `Dynamic Plant Registry`, which gives datapacks that add or clone plants a more reliable runtime identity mapping.
+Reloading patches is usually enough; a full game restart is optional.
+- **HP Overlay**: can show real-time HP for plants, zombies, and Tomb-type ground objects during battle.
+Entities with shell/armor-style extra layers can also show the extra damage-bearing layer.
+- **Update Check and Logs**: the footer shows version/update state, and the **Log** tab exposes GP-Next runtime logs for troubleshooting.

 ## Manual Edits and The Data Tab